engradeelnayyar/engradeelnayyar/amazonvirtualassistant.md

-## Online Markets

-These are the market places where different sellers sell their products.
-The buyers order these products virtually and these products are delivered as per their orders by these sellers via platfarm on which these sellers are registered.

-Some examples of big online markets are:
-- Amazon
-- Ebay
-- Etsy
-- Wallmart
-- Daraz
-- Ali Express
-- Ali Baba

 ---

-## Income Opportunities in Amazon World as an Investor
+### Income Opportunities in Amazon World as an Investor

 ```mermaid